denten-books/plain-text/5-chapter.md

 force a platform.
 Is Hamlet a platonic object?
 A family of related objects?
 Standard English editions in Europe.

-### Processing Words (Engelbart)

-hardware, and software.  ping, traceroute, the terminal way: multiple users. personal vs. central computers

-Internet is not a rhyzome.
-Central control.
-Surface vs. depth structures---twitter is rhyzomatic on the surface.

-Actor-networks.
-We are pushing ourselves through the wires.
-Hardware in control.

 ### Gwern
 I can on only refer to you to an archived copy of *gwern*,^[LN1] and not *gwern*